For the benefits of all patients and staff, smoking is prohibited within Sheehans Medical Centre and its environs.

 Until vaccines and treatments become available, isolation and containment remain our only effective defence.

-Quarantine and containment are extremely important measures to keep our community safe.
+Quarantine and containment are extremely important measures to keep our community and your loved ones safe.
 We trust you would understand this.
-Thank you very much for your care and cooperation.